 5. Giant Lichen Orb Weaver Spider

-One common place this spider will build their web is on telephone poles and fence posts, where they can be seen quite often.
+One common place where this spider will build its web is on telephone poles and fence posts, where it can be seen quite often.

 Another place to find them would be dense ground covers like ivy or tall grass.
 These types of spiders in Minnesota have very distinctive markings on their abdomen, which vary depending on gender.